Query

 Begins With Queries

-One important consideration when using Sort Key Operations to make is when to use and not to use “begins”.
+One important consideration when using Sort Key Operations is when to use and not to use “begins”.

 The difference is nuanced and makes better sense with an example, but the rule of thumb is that data passed to the Access Pattern method should represent values you know strictly equal the value you want.